 Enter, Meditation.

-In this course you will not only learn to meditate, but you will also receive weekly lectures to deepen your understanding of the science and history of meditation, recorded meditations to listen to at home, and a workbook with journal prompts, tips and exercises.
+In this course you will not only learn to meditate, but you will also receive weekly lectures to deepen your understanding of the science, philosophy, and history of meditation, recorded meditations to listen to at home, and a workbook with journal prompts, tips, and exercises.

 We meditate not to be good at meditation, but to be good at life.